Home

 Two Different Men - Two Different Paths?

 "Let us be on our way; I'll accompany you."
 Esau proposed.
-But Jacob had different plans, for he was headed to "Succoth" which was farther west and was located next to the River Jordan.
-And from there Jacob would cross the river and continue towards Shechem.
-Now keep in mind that Esau had settled in the "land of Seir," which was a mountainous region that was located southeast from the "land of Canaan" and past the Dead Sea.
+But Jacob had different plans, for he was headed to Succoth -- which was located further west, next to the River Jordan.
+And from there, Jacob would cross the river, while continuing towards Shechem.
+Now keep in mind, that Esau had settled in the "land of Seir" -- which was a mountainous region that was located southeast from the land of Canaan, and just past the Dead Sea.

-Understand that if Jacob was to head towards Seir with his brother, he would have disobeyed God for he was instructed by the Lord to head back home to the "land of Canaan" and take his rightful place as the new steward of the Abrahamic Covenant.
-Know that this was a great moment for these two brothers, for I have not read anywhere within the Sacred Record, that has them as close as they are during this recorded moment.
+Now understand, that if Jacob was to head towards Seir with his brother, he would have disobeyed God, for he was instructed by the Lord to head back home to the "land of Canaan" and take his rightful place as the new steward of the Abrahamic Covenant.
+But nonetheless, this was a great moment for these two brothers, for I have not read anywhere from within the Sacred Record, that has them as close as they are, during this recorded moment.

-Know that, for most of their lives they always seemed to be going against each other and be in some kind of competition.
-Now we find them close and being respectful towards each other.
+Know that, for most of their lives, they've always seemed to be going against each other, while being in some kind of competition.
+Now we find them close, and being respectful towards each other.
 So I can understand why Jacob reacted the way that he did, when it came to turning his brother's offer down, in a somewhat deceitful way (I'll explain in a little bit).

 Bible Study Online